crim-ca/weaver/docs/source/processes.rst

 enforcing a :term:`JSON` body as if ``response=document`` was specified during submission of the :term:`Process` execution.

+In order to better understand the parameters that where submitted during :term:`Job` creation, the |inputs-req|_ can be employed.
+This will return both the data and reference inputs that were submitted, as well as the *requested outputs* to retrieve any relevant ``transmissionMode`` definition.

 In situations where the :term:`Job` resulted into ``failed`` status, the |except-req|_ can be use to retrieve the potential cause of failure, by capturing any raised exception.
 Below is an example of such exception details.